zertyz/encryptable-tokio-fs/README.md

 }
 ```

-## Use case
+## Use Case and Security Context

+### Use Case

+This crate is designed to **obfuscate data at rest** for programs deployed to external premises (e.g., client environments).
+Its primary function is to deter casual analysis and make it harder for an adversary to immediately locate and view sensitive data
+(configuration, proprietary content, etc.) within the program's files.

+### Security Note

+It is critical to understand that this crate provides security through obscurity, not robust, long-term cryptographic protection -- a weakness of using
+client-side data protection without a secure hardware module.

-This crate was designed to hide data at rest on programs shipped to stakeholders, executing on their premises.
-If an attacker is able to run the program in a debugging session,
+If an attacker is able to execute the program in a debugging environment (e.g., using GDB or WinDbg), the encryption key will be, eventually, loaded into memory.
+Once the program is under an analyst's control, they can easily:
+1) Inspect memory to **extract the plaintext key**.
+2) Set breakpoints on the decryption function to **view the data immediately after decryption**.

+Therefore, the protection offered is ephemeral once active reverse engineering begins.

+For a more comprehensive defense, this encryption strategy must be paired with strong anti-debugging and code obfuscation techniques.
-the encryption key might be known and any elaborated security models would become ephemeral.
-Please see more in `Security model` and a proposed "quick fix" at the end of this document.
+Please see the `Security Model` and `Mitigation` sections at the end of this document for details on a layered approach.

 ## Pre-release API

-We are in the pre-release API, where only a small -- but very useful -- portion of the whole API is implemented.
+We are in the pre-release API, where only a small -- but very useful -- portion of the whole `tokio::fs` API is implemented.

-Specifically, the `CryptorAsyncReader` & `CryptorAsyncWriter` are fully implemented, effectively allowing
+Specifically, the `CryptorAsyncReader` & `CryptorAsyncWriter` are fully implemented, tested, and optimized,
-the replacement `File` object to be encrypted.
+effectively allowing using the replacement `File` object for encryption / decryption.

 On the other side, we are still lacking:
 1) File Name & Path encryption